Section II – New Service / Line Extensions

 The Cooperative reserves the right to require the developer to install conduit raceway for all or portions of the cables to be installed in the development.

-E. Commercial Park Developments
+F. Commercial Developments

-Commercial Parks shall be defined as a large tract of land developed for the express purpose of locating multiple businesses and industries.
+Commercial Developments shall be defined as a large tract of land developed for the express purpose of locating multiple businesses and industries.
 The Cooperative shall locate and install primary distribution facilities within platted and recorded easements designated for electric utilities.
 The Developer will be required to pay a contribution-in-aid of construction for the installation of Cooperative facilities –to be determined through an economic analysis of the proposed business revenues and cost to serve.
 Individual businesses or industries may be required to provide additional CIAC for their services which is beyond the primary distribution provided to the development.

 The location of primary distribution facilities for any type development shall be based on sound engineering standards and least cost approach to the Cooperative.
 Any variance to the location of the distribution facilities by the Developer or other controlling authorities may result in additional contribution in aid of construction assessed to the Developer to recover any additional expense to the Cooperative.
-The Developer must sign an Agreement for Electric Facilities.

 The Cooperative reserves the right to require the developer to install conduit raceway for all or portions of the cables to be installed in the development.